kstrickland0612/tic-tac-toe-kstrick/README.md

   }
 }
 ```
-I was puzzling over how to get the correct data over to the database for a while.
+...I was puzzling over how to get the correct data over to the database for a while.
 Eventually I remembered that store is a thing.
 Holding game data in an empty object upon game creation and game update makes that same game data easily available from any other file.
 As soon as I figured out how to use my store.js file, PATCH and all the other API calls became a walk in the park.

 - Global scope vs. local scope

-I ran into a few issues with global vs. local scope.
+...I ran into a few issues with global vs. local scope.
 Some of my variables were clashing.
 I'm still learning the ins and outs of this phenomenon, and I'm finding learning by doing (and messing up!) is teaching me way more than reading about how these scopes work in theory.

 - Layout
 ...Let's face it, I'm not a natural CSS wizard.
 I'm learning though!